brendan0403/BonesSegmentation/README.md

-### Networks combination
+## Networks combination

-In addition to network optimization, I was trying to come up with ideas to improve my segmentations thanks to pre-processing or post-processing.
-I had the idea to combine 3 U-net neural networks.
-My concept was to train each of them for a different view and then combine the results.
+In addition to the hyperparameters tuning, I tried to improve my segmentations thanks to pre-processing or post-processing.
+I also had the idea to combine three U-net neural networks.
+The concept was to train each of them for a different plane (Sagittal, Axial and Coronal) and then combine the results.

 After slightly changing the pre-processing and training the three networks independently I had to find a way to combine their segmentations.
 The main challenge to combine the different segmentations is that the volumes are not cubic.
-Indeed, even if every slices are resized in 128x128 during the pre-processing, the number of slices for each plane is not the same because originally the volumes were not cubic.
+Indeed, even if every slices are resized in 128x128 during the pre-processing, the number of slices for each plane is not the same because originally the volumes are not cubic.
-Therefore, to combine the results of the three segmentations, it is necessary to group the segmented slices of the same MRI into a volume for each network and then to rotate and resize the segmented volumes so that they have the same dimensions and orientation.
+Therefore, to combine the results of the three segmentations, it is necessary to aggregate the segmented slices of the same MRI into a volume for each network and then to rotate and resize the segmented volumes so that they have the same dimensions and orientation.

-In the notebook Networks combination - DICE Calculation.ipynb you can either resize the volume in 128x128x128 or resize it to its original size.
+In the notebook Networks combination - DICE Calculation.ipynb it is possible to resize the segmentations in 128x128x128 or to its original size.
-You can also calculate the DICE coefficient between the combined segmentation and the gold standard for a whole volume.
+To evaluate the segmentation, DICE coefficient between the combined segmentation and the gold standard is calculated for a whole volume.
 DICE coefficient is also calculated for the Sagittal, Axial, and Coronnal segmentation independently.
+This way,

 ![combination](https://user-images.githubusercontent.com/39532549/45259539-a2079780-b38c-11e8-99ec-eaea68e99af1.PNG)

-### Results
+## Results

 Segmentations of the test set are very accurate, the average DICE coefficient is 0.98.